knappologi/arduino-sound-sensor-with-wifi/README.md

 1. Compile and run the code :)

 The code will simply send the value from the max4466 to the first field of the channel.

+### Resources used and refered to within the code
+The getSoundLevelReading method is based on Adafruits code on how to [fetch sound level data](https://learn.adafruit.com/adafruit-microphone-amplifier-breakout/measuring-sound-levels).
+A modification to the end output from the function, based on the calculations made from a [post in the arduino forums](https://forum.arduino.cc/index.php?topic=432991.0)

+In the loop method, client.flush and client.stop as been added to solve a problem when sending data ("No socket available"), according to [this thread on the Arduino forums](https://forum.arduino.cc/index.php?topic=170460.0).

 ## Initial configuration